carpentries-incubator/python-pandas-power-consumption/_episodes/04-pandas-statistics.md

 - "How can we summarize large datasets?"
 objectives:
 - "Summarize large datasets using descriptive statistics."
-- "Perform operations to identify outliers and missing values in tabular data ."
+- "Perform operations to identify outliers and missing values in tabular data."
 - "Visualize data with plots."
 - "Need an objective about grouping."
 keypoints: